weiway/node-serialport-worker/README.md

 This module is aimed for creating a interface for using node-serialport in a seperate node thread

-My goal is to have the same api as the original node-serialport.
+My goal is to have the same api as the original node-serialport https://github.com/voodootikigod/node-serialport.

 ### API ###